fossasia/eventyay-tickets/doc/install/index.rst

 I want to install pretalx on my server!
 =======================================

 That's great!
-Since pretalx is in a very early stage, there's currently only one supported installation method and it's not very polished -- but it works!
+Due to documentation maintenance effort, we support a single installation way for production and it's not too polished -- but it works!

 .. toctree::
    :maxdepth: 2